NadiaTurko/NadiaTurko/README.md

 A young and motivated frontend developer with solid knowledge in JavaScript and React, acquired through courses at SoftServe and Hillel IT School.
 While lacking commercial experience, I actively engage in pet projects to apply my skills in practical scenarios.
 Passionate about crafting intuitive and functional user interfaces, I strive to continuously enhance my skills and knowledge in web development.
 I am seeking opportunities for professional growth and am ready to contribute to a team where I can make an impact and grow alongside the company.

-🌍 I'm based in Lviv, Ukraine
+🌍 I'm based in Lviv, Ukraine.
 🖥️ See my portfolio at [My portfolio](http://nadiaturko.github.io/portfolio/) 📫 You can contact me at [nadrom0211@gmail.com](mailto:nadrom0211@gmail.com) 🌱 I'm learning TypeScript